 At Wemindji, in the winter they are busy with setting fish nets, camps, and snow shoeing.
 In the summer they have a yearly canoe expedition through the rapids, set up camps, and go back to their original community at Old Factory.

 Family systems are deeply hurt and broken.
 The nurturing within families has been lost.
-Children as young as four years of age are out unsupervised late at night in the community.
+Children as young as four years of age are often out unsupervised late at night in the community.

-Add to all of this a severe shortage of housing, which means overcrowding problems cause even more stress.
+Add to all of this a severe shortage of housing, which means overcrowding problems that cause even more stress.
 Mickey reports as many as 17 people live in one bungalow.
-The people are limited to the number of houses they can build per year, according to allotted funding by the government.
+The people are limited to the number of houses they can build per year, according to allotted funding by the Canadian government.

 In 2007, a core group of friends came together to help Pastor Randy fulfill his vision to build a church for this community.
-Randy and Mickey used their own personal resources and a lot of back breaking labor to build the church.
+Randy and Mickey used their own personal resources and lots of backbreaking labor to build the church.